-- pray for your students and their families; seek God's wisdom for effective teaching - welcome children with individual names, singing simple pitches sometimes "Here comes Andrew and there is Charlie and I think Amber is wearing a smile...." - sing simple instructions often; bring the group attention together with a tune - bring the group attention together with a loud voice, quickly dropping to a soft voice - use up-front "thank yous": Thank you for sitting in any chair that's close to you.
-I'm so glad we can all be friends today. - plan more than you will use - have supplies ready - include hands-on, creative art opportunities as workable - when you are missing a supply/visual, be open about finding it/quick to apologize: "I'm missing my blue chalk.
-Let's see, I think it is over here." - be physically on/near the eye level of the children as possible - move among the children as you speak/present some of the time - use large, simple, colorful visual/s - involve the children in presentations with movement: stand as tall as Goliath, show me how big the stone in the sling might have been - one simple object visual, pulled from a bag/ box with a sneak/surprise inflection encourages attention - to help children feel comfortable and happy, insert humor when you think the class will be able to enjoy it and then get back on track - keep children "with you" and have them experience a word on their own lips by inserting "try this word after I say it" as you tell a story or deliver information - involve children frequently in logistics, both as a group ("when I tap your head, crawl to the center of the circle and put your whiteboard in the pile") and individually ("Nathan, please collect the pencils.") - affirm positive behavior along the way while teaching - include position changes for the children while you are teaching stand, move to circle, stretch your hands high - insert children's names frequently throughout the class session - arrange nylon hook and loop on carpet or small carpet squares or masking tape on hard surface floors to designate group positions and spacing - dim lights to get group attention or to encourage "quiet, inside voices" - clap a rhythm to draw group attention together - sing/say a good-by prayer together at the end of a session - have take-home materials, jackets ... in each child's hands or in mail boxes/on hooks outside the door for parents to pick up - stand at the classroom door and call each individual child from their seated place when the parent arrives at the door. - review Bible verse or hymn while waiting for parents to arrive
+- Pray for your students and their families.
+Seek God's wisdom for effective teaching! - Plan more lesson activities than you will likely use, to allow for flexibility.
+Include hands-on and creative art opportunities. - Have all supplies ready before class.
+When you are missing a supply/visual in class, be open about finding it and quick to apologize: "I'm sorry that I'm missing my blue chalk.
+Let's see, I think it is over here." - Welcome children with individual names (e.g. "Here comes Andrew, and there is Charlie, and I think Amber is wearing a smile."
+This can also be done by singing simple pitches.
+Use their names regularly throughout the class session. - Singing simple instructions may bring the group attention together with a tune.
+Group attention can also be gathered by changing voice dynamics quickly (e.g. loud voice, quickly dropping to a soft voice), by clapping a rhythm and even asking students to join you, or by dimming lights and encouraging "quiet, inside voices." - Be physically at or near the eye level of the children when possible. - Move among the children as you speak and present some of the time. - Involve the children in presentations with movement: Stand as tall as Goliath.
+Show me how big the stone in the sling might have been. - Use large, simple, colorful visuals to complement the Bible lessons. - One simple object visual, pulled from a bag or box with a surprise inflection engages students' attention. - To help children feel comfortable and happy, insert humor when you think the class will be able to enjoy it, and then get back on track. - Keep children "with you" by having them participate in the language of the story: Have them experience a new word on their own lips, saying, "try this word after I say it," as you tell a story or deliver information. - Include position changes for the children while you are teaching: stand, move to circle, stretch your hands high, sit on the floor. - Involve children frequently in logistics, both as a group ("When I tap your head, crawl to the center of the circle and put your whiteboard in the pile.") and individually ("Nathan, please collect the pencils."). - Arrange small carpet squares or masking tape on hard surface floors to designate group positions and spacing. - Affirm positive student behavior throughout a class session. - Be generous with verbal "thank yous."
+(Thank you for sitting in any chair that's close to you.
+I'm so glad we can all be friends today.) - Sing/say a closing prayer together at the end of a session. - Have take-home materials and other student belongings (jackets, supplies, etc.) ready at the end of the class hour (in each child's hands, in mail boxes, or on hooks outside the door for parents to pick up). - If parents are picking up their children, stand at the classroom door and call each individual child from their seated place when the parent arrives at the door. - Review Bible verses or hymns while waiting for parents to arrive.